DecisionsDev/odm-docker-kubernetes/authentication/Keycloak/README.md

         https://<DS_RUNTIME_HOST>/DecisionService/rest/production_deployment/1.0/loan_validation_production/1.0
   ```

-  Where b2RtQWRtaW46b2RtQWRtaW4= is the base64 encoding of the current username:password odmAdmin:odmAdmin
+  Where `b2RtQWRtaW46b2RtQWRtaW4=` is the base64 encoding of the current username:password odmAdmin:odmAdmin

-But if you want to execute a bearer authentication ODM runtime call using the Client Credentials flow, you have to get a bearer access token:
+If you want to perform a bearer authentication ODM runtime call using the Client Credentials flow, you must get a bearer access token:

   ```
   $ curl -k -X POST -H "Content-Type: application/x-www-form-urlencoded" \